| |

 Following this successful trial, Special Forces began expanding the perimeter beyond Buon Enao to encompass nearby hamlets, and by the end of 1962 the program had secured several hundred villages in Darlac province.

 Despite the obvious achievements of the CIDG program under the CIA, by July 1963 control had been transferred to MACV as part of Operation Switchback.
-Following the change of command the program’s emphasis was switched from counterinsurgency to unconventional warfare.
-Rather than gradually growing the village defense system as the CIA had done, MACV rapidly expanded the program and began establishing CIDG camps in border areas.
-These served as bases for offensive operations, from which Special Forces and CIDG Strike forces were used to conduct border surveillance, attack Viet Cong base areas and to interdict the infiltration of men and supplies from North Vietnam.
+Following the change of command the program’s emphasis switched from defensive counterinsurgency to offensive warfare.
+Rather than gradually growing the village defense system as the CIA had done, MACV rapidly expanded the program and began establishing CIDG camps along the Cambodian and Laotian borders.
+These served as bases for offensive operations, from which Special Forces and CIDG Camp Strike forces conducted border surveillance, ambushes and attacks against the Viet Cong and infiltrators from North Vietnam.
+As part of MACV's strategy of attrition, Special Forces and the CIDG provided vital intelligence for conventional units on enemy infiltration, movements and the order of battle.